LiliaFramework/Lilia/docs/docs/definitions/module.md

 **Description:**

-Absolute path to the module’s root directory.
+Full filesystem path to the module's directory.
+Usually set automatically by the loader.

 **Example Usage:**